open-telemetry/opentelemetry-python/CONTRIBUTING.md

 # Find your right repo

 This is the main repo for OpenTelemetry Python.
-Neverhteless, there are other repos that are related to this project.
+Nevertheless, there are other repos that are related to this project.
 Please take a look at this list first, your contributions may belong in one of these repos better:

 1. [OpenTelemetry Contrib](https://github.com/open-telemetry/opentelemetry-python-contrib): Instrumentations for third-party